-- 1. Be 21 years of age or older by the established date in the semester for which the student is applying (October 1 for Fall Semester applicants and March 1 for Spring Semester applicants).
-Students must live in a 45-mile radius from the HLGU Campus and must provide proof of residence with a dated utility bill and/or dated housing agreement (renters lease agreement or document stating the purchase of the home, etc.) - 2.
-Have 90 or more total credit hours at the time of application (includes the student's completed hours and the hours they are attempting).
-This does not include the future hours of the semester for which the student is applying. - 3.
+- 1. Be 24 years of age or older by the established date in the semester for which the student is applying (October 1 for Fall Semester applicants and March 1 for Spring Semester applicants).
+Students must have graduated from an area high school within a 45-mile radius.
+Students must live in a 45-mile radius from the HLGU Campus and must provide proof of residence with a dated utility bill and/or dated housing agreement (renters lease agreement or document stating the purchase of the home, etc.) Have 90 or more total credit hours at the time of application (includes the student's completed hours and the hours they are attempting).
+This does not include the future hours of the semester for which the student is applying. - 2.
 Are married and/or have dependents.